Bellese/angular-design-system/README.md

 }
 ```

-### Modal Implementation
+# Modal Implementation

 The modal is essentially the button component that renders a modal component.
 But we are extending the option to add dynamic custom components within the modal. once you render the app-modal component with the requirements below everything should connect for you.

-*remember - when you import modalModule make sure you do it as modalModule.forRoot()
+remember - when you import modalModule make sure you do it as modalModule.forRoot()

 	Required:
-`Modal Title` – Title of the Modal
+* `Modal Title`: Title of the Modal

-`Modal Data` – The data to be sent to the modal body
+* `Modal Data`: The data to be sent to the modal body

-`Content` – The name of the modal button
+* `Content`: The name of the modal button

-`Modal Component` – This will currently allow you to place a static component inside the modal, this component cannot receive data.
+* `Modal Component`: This will currently allow you to place a static component inside the modal, this component cannot receive data.
 When you use this you must import the component in the controller you are using to hold the modal component, then pass the export class name to the modal

 	Optional:
-`Modal Class` - This will change the width of the modal shell.
+* `Modal Class`: This will change the width of the modal shell.
 This can be ds-c-dialog--narrow, ds-c-dialog--wide, ds-c-dialog--full

-`Modal ID` – The Id of the button that triggers the modal
+* `Modal ID`: The Id of the button that triggers the modal

-`Button Class`—The style to apply to the modal button
+* `Button Class`: The style to apply to the modal button

-`abbr`—In case you need to abbr the name of the button, mostly used inside the table
+* `abbr`: In case you need to abbr the name of the button, mostly used inside the table

-`firstfocus`—The first thing that should be focused on when modal opens, use when it should be something that is not the cancel button
+* `firstfocus`: The first thing that should be focused on when modal opens, use when it should be something that is not the cancel button

-## Build your own modal
+# Build your own modal

 Modal Shell:
 Modal Shell is the easiest way to create your own unique modal.
 You’re going to need a few things to set this up.
 First make sure you followed the step above explaining how to modify app-root.
 Then we can start.
 You’re going to need to create a new component.
 Name it whatever you want.
 In the html you are going to start with <app-modal-shell>.
 Add the following inputs

-`modalTitle` = title of modal
+* `modalTitle`: title of modal

-`modalCount` = allows for multiple modals
+* `modalCount`: allows for multiple modals

-add an output for `(closeModal)` = This will track when the modal closes.
+* `(closeModal)`: This will track when the modal closes.

 After you have this setup you have options to build the modal

-`headerTemplate`: Modal header
+* `headerTemplate`: Modal header
-`bodyTemplate`: Modal Body
+* `bodyTemplate`: Modal Body
-`footerTemplate`: Modal Footer
+* `footerTemplate`: Modal Footer

 These templates can be referenced through Angular's template syntax.